 The climatic drivers of jack pine growth have been extensively surveyed.
-Summer water limitation was clearly observed in the negative response to growing degree days and water use efficiency ( [Hofgaard et al., 1999; Larsen and MacDonald, 1995][Brooks et al., 2011; Hoffer and Tardif, 2009; Savva et al., 2008; Tardif and Conciatori, 2001]).
-The positive effects of warmer temperatures and longer growing seasons seen in other studies [Botkin et al., 1991; Despland and Houle, 1997; Hamel et al., 2004; Huang et al., 2010] [Despland and Houle, 1997; Hofgaard et al., 1999; Tardif and Conciatori, 2001] was not seen here, likely due to the relatively southern location of our study sites.
+Summer water limitation is cited in the negative response to growing degree days [Hofgaard et al., 1999; Larsen and MacDonald, 1995] and water use efficiency [Brooks et al., 2011; Hoffer and Tardif, 2009; Savva et al., 2008; Tardif and Conciatori, 2001].
+The positive effects seen in other studies for warmer temperatures [Botkin et al., 1991; Despland and Houle, 1997; Hamel et al., 2004; Huang et al., 2010] and longer growing seasons [Despland and Houle, 1997; Hofgaard et al., 1999; Tardif and Conciatori, 2001] were not evident in our study, likely due to the central location of the study sites.

-The relationships between precipitation, growth and water-use efficiency deserve special attention.
-Water-use efficiency seemed to act as a mediating variable here; integrating and translating changes in water balance into growth.
-Consistent with research in plant physiology, water-use efficiency was negatively associated with growth and precipitation, suggesting that water use efficiency gains made were likely driven by decreased stomatal conductance at the cost of photosynthesis [Blum, 2005].
-With water use efficiency largely taking on the role of indicating drought-stress, a strange, significant negative response to summer precipitation emerges.
+The relationships between precipitation, growth, and water use efficiency deserve special attention.
+Water use efficiency seemed to act as a mediating variable, integrating and translating changes in water balance into growth.
+Consistent with research in plant physiology, water use efficiency was negatively associated with growth and precipitation, suggesting that water use efficiency gains were likely driven by decreased stomatal conductance at the cost of photosynthesis [Blum, 2005].
+With water use efficiency largely indicating drought-stress, a strange, significant negative response to summer precipitation emerged.
 In a drought-limited ecosystem, precipitation should increase growth.
 But if this effect is accounted for more reliably by water use-efficiency, subtler effects may come into play.
 Sunlight is an important factor in tree growth, but is rarely analyzed in dendroclimatological studies due to the scarcity of data [Friedrichs et al., 2009; Nelson, 2012; Young et al., 2010].
 In the absence of direct measurements of cloud cover, the negative response at higher levels of precipitation may reflect reductions in sunlight.
 At low and moderate precipitation levels, the benefit from increased water may counteract any negative effects, yet during extremely wet, cloudy summers solar radiation may become limiting instead.

 4.3 Carbon fertilization